abstracter-io/atomic-release/docs/git-switch-branch-command.md

 # GitSwitchCommand

-A git command that [switches](https://git-scm.com/docs/git-switch) to a desired branch.
+A Git command that [switches](https://git-scm.com/docs/git-switch) to a desired branch.

 > This command will create a branch in case it does not exist.